tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 In order to send an encrypted SNI, the client MUST first select one of the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
-If multiple keys (labels) for the same IP address are available, clients SHOULD choose one at random.
 This share is then used for the client's "key_share" extension and will be used to derive both the SNI encryption key the (EC)DHE shared secret which is used in the TLS key schedule.
 This has two important implications: